gitlabhq/gitlab-runner/docs/install/kubernetes.md

 This example uses the secret `gitlab-runner-secret` and takes the value of `runner-token` to register the runner.

+NOTE:
+If your secret management solution doesn't allow you to set empty string for `runner-registration-token`, you can set it to any string - it will be ignored when `runner-token` is present.

 ### Switching to the Ubuntu-based `gitlab-runner` Docker image

 By default the GitLab Runner Helm Chart uses the Alpine version of the `gitlab/gitlab-runner` image,